dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 [!code-csharp[](error-handling/samples/2.x/ErrorHandlingSample/Startup.cs?name=snippet_StatusCodePagesWithRedirect)]

-<xref:Microsoft.AspNetCore.Builder.StatusCodePagesExtensions.UseStatusCodePagesWithRedirects*> is commonly used when the app:
+This method is commonly used when the app:

 * Should redirect the client to a different endpoint, usually in cases where a different app processes the error.
 For web apps, the client's browser address bar reflects the redirected endpoint.
 * Shouldn't preserve and return the original status code with the initial redirect response.

-### UseStatusCodePages with reexecute
+## UseStatusCodePagesWithReExecute

 <xref:Microsoft.AspNetCore.Builder.StatusCodePagesExtensions.UseStatusCodePagesWithReExecute*>: